Katy B: 2007–2012: On a Mission

 Katy has guested on many tracks, both before and during her album release campaign.
 DJ NG's song "Tell Me", on which she featured as Baby Katy, was initially released on a white label and then later signed to Ministry of Sound.
 She also provided vocals on the track "Hold Me" for The Count & Sinden's debut album Mega Mega Mega, and features on Magnetic Man's tracks "Perfect Stranger" and "Crossover".

 Katy B has also collaborated with Rinse FM DJ Geeneus to cover the Kevin Saunderson produced "Good Life" and the track "As I".
 It was following the official recognition of the former pirate radio station Rinse FM in June 2010 that Katy B saw her first single release: "Katy on a Mission", presented by Rinse and produced by Benga, was released on 22 August 2010.
 The single reached number five on the UK Singles Chart and number one on the UK Indie Chart.

 Katy B performed at the London Jazz Festival in 2009 with Ms Dynamite, who also featured on Katy's second single "Lights On", which was released in the United Kingdom on 19 December 2010, and debuted at number four on the UK Singles Chart.
 Her third single "Broken Record" was released in March 2011, and peaked at number eight.
 The fourth single "Easy Please Me" was released on 3 June 2011.
 Her fifth single "Witches' Brew" was released on 28 August 2011.
 Katy's debut album On a Mission was released on 4 April 2011, and peaked at number two on the UK Albums Chart.

 Katy B supported Tinie Tempah on his tour during Spring of 2011, and on 30 April 2011 she embarked on her own debut concert tour throughout Europe until September, then the UK in October.
-In 2011, Katy B and Mark Ronson teamed up for the song "Anywhere in the World", which was created as an advert for Coca-Cola to tie in with the 2012 Summer Olympics, and was released as a digital download on 13 May 2012.
+In 2011, Katy B and Mark Ronson teamed up for the song "Anywhere in the World", which was created as an advert for Coca-Cola to tie in with the 2012 Summer Olympics, and was released as a digital download on 30 March 2012.
+Katy released a song featuring Iggy Azalea and Diplo, titled "Light as a Feather" from her "Danger EP" in December 2012.